Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 What Is the Medicine Ball Tea from Starbucks?

-This is how Starbucks describes the Medicine Ball Tea on their website:
+This is how the Starbucks version is described on their website:

 A customer creation so popular it’s now on the menu.
 Jade Citrus Mint Green Tea, Peach Tranqulity Herbal Tea, hot water, steamed lemonade and a touch of honey mingle tastefully well together for a tea that comforts from the inside out.Starbucks Website